 Aside from making a checklist of symptoms and playing the process-of-elimination game, there are a few more things you should pay attention to:

-If a sore throat creeps up on you or a fever begins to appear after you’ve already suffered other symptoms, you’re most likely dealing with a cold.
+If a sore throat creeps up on you or you develop a fever after you’ve already suffered other symptoms, you’re most likely dealing with a cold.
 Unlike allergies, there is no quick ending to a cold because the virus that caused it simply has to work its way out of your system.
-That said, you can still treat the symptoms of a common cold to alleviate some of the discomfort.
+That said, you can still treat the symptoms of a common cold to lessen some of the discomfort.

-Depending on the symptoms, recommended treatments could include drinking lots of fluids, getting more rest, and taking over-the-counter pain relievers and cold remedies as well as decongestants.
+Depending on the symptoms, recommended treatments could include drinking lots of fluids, getting more rest, and taking over-the-counter pain relievers and cold remedies or decongestants.
 The duration of a common cold is typically 3 to 10 days, but more serious viruses or those that go untreated can last up to three weeks.
+If you think you have a cold and need treatment recommendations, request an appointment with WWMG Family Practice.

 If you only experience itchy eyes outdoors, or you only wheeze in certain rooms of a home, chances are an allergen is to blame.
 Take note, if removing yourself from a specific environment — whether that be inside or outside — causes your symptoms to disappear, you may have gotten closer to identifying the allergy trigger.

-To be sure of what’s causing the problem, see a specialist for a simple allergy test.
+To help you identify what’s causing the problem, see a specialist for a simple allergy test.
 They’ll be able to confirm (or debunk) your suspicions and recommend treatment accordingly.

 Where to Get Help